 With the Perseids Project, Marie-Claire has engaged in many interdisciplinary teaching initiatives, in particular with the Departments of Religion and Computer Science, and her own classes make frequent use of technology to involve students in the process of research.
 In general, Marie-Claire is interested in fostering greater public engagement with the ancient world through the study of language, art, and myth.

-Anthony Bucci, Lecturer, Computer Science and Chief Scientist, Legit Patents
+Anthony Bucci, Lecturer, Computer Science and Technical Director, Electric Infrastructure Security Council

-Anthony Bucci is a lecturer in the Department of Computer Science at Tufts University, where he co-teaches Computational Methods for the Humanities and Natural Language Processing.
-He is also Chief Scientist and Co-founder of Legit Patents.
+Anthony Bucci is a lecturer in the Department of Computer Science at Tufts University, where he co-designed and co-taught Computational Methods for the Humanities as well as Natural Language Processing.
+He is also Technical Director at EIS Council, where he leads the development of a large-scale, multi-sector simulation of critical infrastructure grids.
 Anthony holds a B.S. in mathematics from Case Western Reserve University and a Ph.D. in computer science, with a focus on evolutionary computation, from Brandeis University.
 His areas of interest include evolutionary computation, specifically coevolutionary algorithms and their applications; natural language processing; and computer science education.

-Jennifer Burton, Professor of the Practice and Filmmaker, Drama and Dance
+Jennifer Burton, Professor of the Practice and Filmmaker, Tufts University, Drama and Dance